fowlerlee/motokobootcamp2023/day1/ANSWERS.md

 3 . you have assigned a number type of zero to a text type variable

-4 . false, everything on the IC is async
+4 . false, everything on the IC is async when public. only internal calls without query modifier specified can be non-async.

 5 .